jerrymedias/ViewTransitionAPI_App/README.md

 After cloning the app run command: npm i

-To serve the app locally run command: npm run start
+# To serve the app locally run two commands:
+npm run server:dev
+npm run start

-served on
+# App will be served on
 http://localhost:3000/

-To serve the prod build, run command: npm run prod
+# To serve the prod build, run command:
+npm run prod

-served on
+# App will be served on
 http://localhost:3001/